Oak Canyon Nature Center in Anaheim Hills offers kid-friendly hiking within the larger regional trail system.

-Location: There are a lot of ways to reach Oak Canyon Nature Center, but I’m thinking the 55 Freeway to the 91 might be the most direct.
+Directions to Oak Canyon Nature Center in Anaheim Hills: There are a lot of ways to reach Oak Canyon Nature Center, but I’m thinking the 55 Freeway to the 91 might be the most direct.
 Take the Imperial Highway exit and turn left at E. Nohl Ranch Road and left again at Walnut Canyon Road (if you hit Serrano you’ve gone too far).
 Drive to the dead end and make a left into the parking lot.
 The restrooms and picnic area are adjacent to the parking lot.
 MAP to Oak Canyon Nature Center in Anaheim Hills

 The approach, on foot, to this nature center is awesome.
 Once you park your car, you get to walk on a wooded path before discovering the center.

-- The Heritage Trail directly in front of the nature center provides some interactive play opportunities for the kids.
+The Heritage Trail directly in front of the nature center provides some interactive play opportunities for the kids.
 It’s peaceful on the trails with lots of birds and small wildlife.

-- The welcome sign and Trail Guide (available outside the Interpretive Center) provide great info for your visit.
+The welcome sign and Trail Guide (available outside the Interpretive Center) provide great info for your visit.

 There’s an amphitheater for the kids to put on pretend plays and dance shows right near the creek.

 I loved the creek, ducks, waterfalls and bridges.
-Nature hikes always seem more fun when there’s water around.
+Nature hikes always seem more fun when there’s water around!